- Boards & Commissions A through M

 - Bernadette Alexander, Citizen Rep., Nurse

-- Kristen Appelget, Princeton University, Director Community and Regional Affairs
+- Kristin Appelget, Princeton University, Director Community and Regional Affairs

 - Colleen Exter, Citizen Rep.